QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @btime g(1.0)

-If you look at the corresponding machine code you will see that it's a mess
+If you look at the corresponding machine code you will see that it's a mess.

 .. code-block:: julia